 Using the company card for personal purchases has no advantages and can make your life more difficult as it will have to be tracked and repaid back into the business account.
 If it’s not paid back in time, the company could easily be out of pocket and miss a tax or bill payment resulting in penalties and additional interest.

 4. Not talking to your accounts manager first

 Certain decisions will have implications that can affect your business, and therefore it’s advisable to run it by your accountant.
 Makes sense, since you already pay for their services, might as well make the most of the advice, right?

 So next time you decide to invest the company’s money, purchase a company car or pay for that master’s degree course, please talk to your accountant.
-You could save yourself from paying penalties or more tax than you need to by taking their advice.
+You could save yourself from paying penalties or more tax than you need.